 Care Act Advocacy

 Who might need this: people who are finding it difficult to go through a social care process (e.g. assessment, review, safeguarding, carers assessment).
-People who don’t have anyone who can help them be involved.
+People who don’t have anyone who can help them to be, or stay, involved.

 It’s a statutory service.
 This means that under the Care Act, local authorities must involve people in decisions about their care and support needs.
 They must also make referrals to the service if someone needs an advocate.